 3. Write the list with categories in mind

 Make sure to cover all price points, but don’t categorize your list by price.
 Your diners must be encouraged to explore their options first rather than instantly picking the cheapest wine on the menu.
-In general, the common practice is a mark-up of up to three times from the wholesale bottle price.
+In general, the practice is a mark-up of up to three times from the wholesale bottle price.
 If you’d like to offer by-the-glass options, make sure that buying the bottle will be cheaper than buying multiple glasses.

 4. Diversify your selection

 A great wine list is one that is not only organized but is also exciting and adventurous.
 While you should follow your restaurant’s overall theme, allow room for creativity.
 Besides common brands, you can add boutique or locally-made wines, and even upcoming variants like orange wine.
 Consider creating an exclusive list for specialty wine, too.
-After a certain period of time, you can adjust your list based on your client’s preferences.
+After a certain period, you can adjust your list based on your client’s preferences.

 5. Empower your servers